samus42/shattered-throne-solo/part1-puzzle.md

 On a side note **@#$@ the captains**.

-Finally, when crossing some of the bridges, you're going to get booped.
+Finally, when crossing some of the bridges, you're going to get booped by a Centurion.
 For those of you who don't know what booped is, it's a technical term:
 ```
 booped: Getting knocked in the air when it is most inconvienent, and in a way to cause the most swearing.